 1. Introduction

 Frequency measurement is the most basic measurement technology in the light and electric waves, but in THz region (wavelength = 30 ~ 3000 μm, frequency = 0.1 ~ 10 THz) which has not been explored for a long time, it has been difficult to measure frequencies in THz region with high accuracy in a room temperature environment.
 Therefore, we have been researching in THz comb reference type spectrum analyzer which enables high precision frequency measurement at room temperature environment by following the procedures described as below: First, generate photocarrier terahertz frequency comb (PC-THz comb) in photoconductive antenna (PCA).
-Second, mix CW-THz wave and the generated comb.
+Second, mix CW-THz wave and the generated PC-THz comb.
 Finally, beat down the resultant signal to the RF region by photoconductive mixing [1, 2].

-However, in conventional absolute frequency measurement using THz spectrum analyzer, it is necessary to measure beat frequencies before and after shifting comb interval ( = repetition frequency ) in order to determine the comb mode number that is nearest to the CW-THz wave, this two-step measurement has been an obstacle to the real-time measurement.
+However, in conventional absolute frequency measurement using THz spectrum analyzer, it is necessary to measure beat frequencies before and after shifting comb interval ( = repetition frequency ) in order to determine the comb mode number that is nearest to the CW-THz wave.
+This two-step measurement has been an obstacle to the real-time measurement.
 In this paper, the absolute frequency of fluctuating CW-THz wave has been determined by measuring the beat frequencies simultaneously using two PC-THz combs with different comb intervals.
 Furthermore, we report here that we realized high speed absolute frequency measurement by calculating the instantaneous frequency using a Hilbert transform [3].

 2. Principle

 Our THz spectrum analyzer is based on a heterodyne technique based on photoconductive mixing.
 Compared with the electrical heterodyne technique, a key difference here is that the PCA is used as a heterodyne receiver.
 This results in high, broadband spectral sensitivity in the THz region without the need for cooling.
-Another difference is the use of a PC-THz comb whose frequency covers from the sub-THz to the THz region as a local oscillator.
+Another difference is the use of a PC-THz comb whose frequency covers from the sub-THz to the THz region as a local oscillator with multiple frequencies.

-Figure 1 shows that the frequency measurement principle using dual PC-THz comb. frep1 and frep2 of two femtosecond fiber lasers (center wavelength 1550 nm, pulse width 50 fs) are stabilized by Rb frequency standard in 100,000,000 Hz and 100,001,000 Hz, respectively.
+Figure 1 shows the frequency measurement principle using dual PC-THz comb. frep1 and frep2 of two femtosecond fiber lasers (center wavelength = 1550 nm, pulse duration = 50 fs) are stabilized at 100,000,000 Hz and 100,001,000 Hz, respectively, by referencing to a Rb frequency standard.
 The current beat signal (fbeat1, fbeat2) is generated by photoconductive mixing when laser beam and CW-THz wave (fTHz) enter the PCA.
 This signal is amplified by current preamplifier and acquired the time waveform by digitizer (resolution = 14 bit, sampling rate = 100 MHz).
-Acquired signal is transformed on PC using a Hilbert transform, then each instantaneous frequency is obtained.
-The order m can be determined in the following Eqs.(1).
-The absolute frequency of the CW-THz wave is calculated in the following Eqs.(2).
+Acquired signal is transformed on PC using a Hilbert transform, then each instantaneous values of fbeat1 and fbeat2 are obtained.
+The order m can be determined using the following equation.

 m=|fbeat1-fbeat2||frep1-frep2| (1)

-fTHz=mfrep1-fbeat1 >0
+The absolute frequency of the CW-THz wave is calculated as follow

-fTHz=mfrep1+fbeat1 (fbeat1-fbeat2/frep1-frep2)<0 (2)
+(2)

 3. Result

 Figure 2(a) shows the instantaneous frequencies of two beat signals calculated by a Hilbert transform.
-The sampling rate of the digitizer is 100 MHz, and obtained by integrating the instantaneous frequency of every 10ms 100 times.
+The sampling rate of the digitizer is 100 MHz, and a data set of fbeat1 and fbeat2 was acquired every 10ms during 1 s.
 These results show that the fbeat1 and fbeat2 fluctuated between 50 MHz ± 20 Hz.
-Figure 2(b) shows the result obtained by applying Eqs.(1) and (2) to Fig. 2(a); the absolute frequency of the CW-THz wave can be measured within frequency = 0.1 THz ± 20 Hz quickly and correctly.
+Figure 2(b) shows the result obtained by applying Eqs.
+1 and 2 to Fig. 2(a); the absolute frequency of the CW-THz wave fluctuating within 0.1 THz ± 20 Hz was measured within quickly and correctly.